core-wg/oscore/draft-ietf-core-object-security.md

 The HTTP OSCORE Header Field (see {{iana-http}}) is used for carrying the content of the CoAP OSCORE option when transporting OSCORE messages over HTTP hops.

 The HTTP OSCORE header field is only used in POST requests and 200 (OK) responses.
 When used, the HTTP header field Content-Type is set to 'application/oscore' (see {{oscore-media-type}}) indicating that the HTTP body of this message contains the OSCORE payload (see {{oscore-payl}}}.
-The HTTP OSCORE header field may be listed in a Vary response header field (see Section 7.1.4 of {{RFC7231}}) to indicate that it is used by an origin server in generating content.
 No additional semantics is provided by other message fields.

 Using the Augmented Backus-Naur Form (ABNF) notation of {{RFC5234}}, including the following core ABNF syntax rules defined by that specification: ALPHA (letters) and DIGIT (decimal digits), the HTTP OSCORE header field value is as follows.